ulope/guardhouse/README.txt

 Configuration requirement:
 A django "secret key" must be placed in a file called ".secret" in the django project root.
+For Twitter OAuth to be working TWITTER_CONSUMER_KEY and TWITTER_CONSUMER_SECRET need to be defined (e.g. in local_settings.py).

 A working instance can be found at http://guardhous.es/